jonathanwidmer/Programming2Portfolio/README.md

 # Solo Projects Examples / Large Projects:

 My individual project: https://github.com/jonathanwidmer/2020programming2Project
 > This is my individual project.
 I didn't really have a solid idea for what I wanted to do, so I made a couple GUI conversion calculators, as well as a music player.
+It took me so long to figure out how to get the music player to work that I almost gave up on it, but I eventually got it to work.

 Number guessing game: https://github.com/jonathanwidmer/Programming2Portfolio/tree/main/projects/NumberGame
 > This is a number guessing game where the user guesses a number, but our assignment was to store the users data, such as name, time spent playing the game, etc. and output it to a txt file.